yellow-footed-honeyguide/yellow-footed-honeyguide/README.md

 ## About Me

-I craft powerful tools for terminal enthusiasts and power users, pushing the boundaries of command-line efficiency.
+I craft CLI tools for terminal enthusiasts and power users, pushing the boundaries of command-line efficiency.

 ## 🛠️ Utilities